Technical reference

-This page contains reference information like factual technical details and descriptions that are usually long and would unnecessarily overload the other pages if placed there.
+This page contains reference information such as factual technical details and descriptions that are usually long and would unnecessarily overload the other pages if placed there.

 Here is the program's help (the Python example, the Java version will give a similar output):